All Kinds of Irises: They're Easy, Dependable, and Bring the Goddess of the Rainbow into Your Garden

 Irises also have a medicinal history, the roots being used in preparation for medicines for skin infections, syphillis, dropsy and stomach problems.
 Today, it is still a drug widely used to purge the liver.

-The Iris in Art.
 The iris has probably second place as the favored flower in great art.
 After the rose which is surely No. 1, irises appear in paintings by Leonardo daVinci, Durer, Renoir, Cezanne, van Gogh, (whose famous painting “Irises” set an all-time auction price in recent years, selling for over 53 million dollars), Gauguin, and of course, Claude Monet.

 Bearded Irises have been popular forever, and no wonder.
 They are very easy to grow, and, especially in recent years, put on one of the truly great flower shows in the garden.
 Bearded Iris bloom is in “late spring,” after the tulips and daffodils, and often with oriental poppies and peonies.
 There are six official classifications of Bearded Irises, based mostly on their heights, but the one everyone is interest in is called, not surprisingly, “Tall Bearded Irises.”
 They grow from 27 to 41 inches tall.
 And the spectacular flowers measure from 4 to 7 inches across.